Bundles are a great way to offer alternative access to content. Here are some common examples of how bundles are used:

-Up-sell to customers.
-When a customer initiates the purchase or rental of a video or collection, if that video or collection is included in a public bundle the customer will see the option to purchase the bundle.
-Since this example is for up-selling, the bundle would include additional content to make the offer of the bundle more enticing to the customer.
+Up-sell to users: When a user initiates the purchase of a video or collection if that video or collection is included in a public bundle, the user will see the option to purchase or rent the bundle.
+Since this example is for up-selling, the bundle would include additional content to make the offer of the bundle more enticing to the user.

 There are three types of bundles:

-Rental - Temporary access to a bundle for a time frame you set (the countdown for rental bundles starts as soon as the end-user gains ownership of the content, not when the end-user views the content nor when content is scheduled content is released - for this reason, it's best not to sell scheduled release content in rental bundles until the content has published)
+The countdown for rental bundles starts as soon as users gain access to the content, not when they view it or when scheduled content is released.
+For this reason, it's best not to sell scheduled release content in rental bundles until it has been published.

-Freebie - Provides unlimited access for customers who create an account
+Freebie: Provides unlimited access for users who create an account

-Tip: It's important to not overwhelm your customers with too many purchasing options.
-Any subscriptions you offer will be displayed first when a customer clicks on the Get Access Now button.
-If the content is also available as a one-time purchase, a rental, as well as a a bundle, your customers will be presented with a lot of options, and this can have unintended consequences.
+Tip: It's important to not overwhelm your users with too many purchasing options.
+Any subscriptions you offer will be displayed first when a user clicks on the Get Access Now button.
+If the content is also available as a one-time purchase, a rental, as well as a bundle, your users will be presented with a lot of options, and this can have unintended consequences.
 Below is an example of a test store that has five options:

-There are two subscriptions to choose from in addition to a rental option, a one-time payment for unlimited access option, and a bundle option.
+There are four subscriptions to choose from in addition to a rental option, a freebie, and a bundle option.

-While, we don't prevent you from creating multiple bundles with the same content, it's best to stick with no more than three options here as too many options will overwhelm prospective customers and may result in an abandoned transaction.
+While we don't prevent you from creating multiple bundles with the same content, it's best to stick to no more than three options as too many options will overwhelm prospective users and may result in an abandoned transaction.